 LSC's efforts on these initiatives will be organization-wide, but led by a new Vice-President for Grants Management, acting in coordination, where appropriate, with the Office of Inspector General.
-The LSC Board, Office of Legal Affairs, and the President of LSC will be accountable for policies supporting improvements in fiscal oversight, and for rapid and appropriate responses to wrongdoing.
-The success of LSC's efforts in this area will be measured by adoption and implementation of a risk-based progress of assessment, and by objective measures of the year-over-year reduction of risk indicators among LSC grantees as a whole, and more rapid detection of waste, fraud, and abuse, resulting in a declining losses to malfeasance.
-LSC management and the OIG must also develop procedures to provide for periodic reassessment of these key metrics to ensure that they reflect up-to-date LSC mission priorities and objectives.
+The LSC Board, the Office of Legal Affairs, and the President of LSC will be accountable for policies supporting improvements in fiscal oversight, and for rapid and appropriate responses to wrongdoing.
+The success of LSC's efforts in this area will be measured by the adoption and implementation of a risk-based program of assessment, and by objective measures of a year-over-year reduction of risk indicators among LSC grantees as a whole, as well as by a decline in losses to malfeasance, due to more rapid detection of waste, fraud, and abuse.
+LSC management, in coordination with the OIG, must also develop procedures to provide for periodic reassessment of these key metrics to ensure that they reflect up-to-date LSC mission priorities and objectives.
 LSC will staff these initiatives and provide the necessary training as part of its forthcoming Strategic Human Capital plan, including the acquisition of financial, accounting, and auditing expertise as required.